Donate Today

 Most people think that sharing the trail is common sense, and that’s true to a point.
 But the more you ride, walk, or jog on a trail, the more curious encounters you may likely have.
 Some trail users thoughtfully pay attention to their surroundings, while others get caught up in their experience and forget that their actions may impact the joy others wish to achieve.

 With the help of Bike Fed staff, the Wisconsin Department of Natural Resources, the East Central Wisconsin Regional Planning Commission, and our friends at Rail to Trails Conservancy, we would like to share some resources and reminders that can help you and others enjoy more great times on trails.
 These tips are perfect for parents, new trail users, bike education and club leaders, as well as a general refresher for yourself and those who plan to head out on a group ride of any size.
-And be sure to become familiar with posted trail sign rules on every ride as they vary from location to location.
+Be sure to check out posted trail sign rules on every ride as they vary from location to location.

 Wisconsin Bike Fed and Wisconsin DNR Trail Etiquette